-Possession of Unapproved Items 3 - The use or possession of unauthorized items including but not limited to toy guns or other items that can be construed as dangerous or harmful to learning environment; Includes the possession of matches or lighters with intent to use for arson, incendiary devices or fireworks.
+Possession of Unapproved Items 3 - The use or possession of unauthorized items including but not limited to toy guns or other items that can be construed as dangerous or harmful to the learning environment; Includes the possession of matches or lighters with intent to use for arson, incendiary devices, or fireworks.
 The use of matches, lighters, incendiary devices or fireworks should be coded as Arson; Level 3 should be used for students who display a pattern of violating the school policy related to unapproved items.
-Includes but are not limited to matches, lighters, or the possession of fireworks, bullets, stink bombs, CO2 cartridges; includes the use of pepper spray with injury

-Possession of Unapproved Items 3:

-Maximum 10 days OSS; parent notification; possible tribunal recommendation; possible notification of law enforcement
+Possession of Unapproved Items 3: Maximum 10 days OSS; parent notification; possible tribunal recommendation; possible notification of law enforcement